This Day In Writing History

 Esmè describes herself as "a terribly cold person" and says that she's teaching herself to be more compassionate.
 She and her little brother Charles live with their aunt.
 Her father was a solider, killed in action in North Africa.
 Charles comes over to join Esmè and X. When Esmè asks what X's job was before he became a soldier, he tells her that he'd like to consider himself a professional writer, but he has yet to be published, which he blames on American editors.

 When X notices the "enormous-faced, chronographic-looking wristwatch" that Esmè is wearing, he asks if it belonged to her father.
 She says that it did and “I’d be extremely flattered if you’d write a story exclusively for me sometime.”
 She prefers stories about squalor.
 Before she leaves, Esmè offers to write letters to X, adding that "I write extremely articulate letters."
 He tells her that he'd love it if she wrote to him, and gives her his contact information.

 The story flashes forward to V-E Day in 1945, as X tells his tale of personal squalor.
 He suffered a nervous breakdown from combat stress and is currently living in a "civilian home" for shell-shocked soldiers in Bavaria.
 (Which is what happened to J.D.
-Salinger after his own wartime experience.)
+Salinger after his own tour of duty.)
 X suffers from psychosomatic symptoms such as facial ticks and a badly shaking hand.
 He's gaunt, he can't sleep, and his friend Corporal Z says that he "looks like a corpse."